mushis/qwskins/README.md

 Option 3) Download the sets to use in teamgames

+Option 4) get a zip here (might not be up to date): https://gfx.quakeworld.nu/details/494/skin-pak-by-link-and-friends/

 # contribute
 Feel free to create new skins (we recommend using Primevil ones, see  https://gfx.quakeworld.nu/browse/skins/).
 We encourage you to do it.
 For your team, your teammate, your neighbour!